• Chicago Downtown Office

 Is Cryptocurrency the New Swiss Bank Account?

 In addition to the problem of determining if a spouse has any bitcoins, there is a huge issue in the valuation of bitcoin during the pendency of divorce due to its high volatility.
 The value of certain types of cryptocurrency can also vary drastically from day to day.
 For example, in December 2017, Bitcoin hit a high of $20,000, but less than two months later, dropped to $6,000.
 As bitcoin only started gaining popularity over the past few years, there are very few legal opinions written on the subject.
-This article will address the basics of bitcoin trading and tips for lawyers to help protect and educate their clients.
+This article will address the basics of bitcoin trading and tips for divorce attorneys to help protect and educate their clients.

 How Do Bitcoin Transfers Work?

-In order to help clients or spouses of bitcoin holders, it is helpful for divorce lawyers in Chicago and every where to have a basic understanding of how bitcoin is exchanged.
+In order to help clients or spouses of bitcoin holders, it is helpful for chicago divorce lawyers and every where to have a basic understanding of how bitcoin is exchanged.
 Bitcoins are exchanged over a worldwide peer-to-peer network.
 Every time a bitcoin is exchanged or transferred, there is an “entry” on a global, decentralized ledger known as the “blockchain.”
 A helpful analogy to explain the blockchain is thinking about it like a giant, worldwide poker game where the players left their chips and cash at home.
 In order to keep track of all the transactions, multiple players keep their own ledger on their own notebooks and compare their lists of transactions to catch any discrepancies.
 You can think of each “page” as a “block” of transactions “chained together” on a ledger, hence the name “blockchain.”
 Therefore, for each proposed bitcoin transaction, the bitcoin holder will need to announce to the network their account number, the account number of the person they are sending bitcoins to, and how many bitcoins they want to send.
 This ensures the blockchain is updated with all bitcoin transactions.

 To further protect user identities, when a user creates an account (a “wallet”) on the bitcoin network, the account is linked to two “keys”, unique to the given user.
 The user has one public key and one private key.
 For each proposed bitcoin transaction, the user will “sign” the transaction using their private key, which only they have access to.
 The other members of the bitcoin network will then be able to use that user’s public key to verify the transaction.
 Each user also has a unique “wallet address”, which can be used to look up any cryptocurrency transactions for that given user.